fridasimonsson/fridatest/en-GB/online-help/funcdescription/searchcontract/advancedsearch.md

 * Start date - Date or date combinations
 * End date - Date or date combinations
 * Original end date - Date or date combinations
-* Avtalsvärde - Min- and Max-values
+* Contract value - Min- and Max-values
-* Kontaktperson - Role selection and Free text
+* Contact - Role selection and Free text

 A combination of search and filtering can also be used.